 Avoidance is the only option for patients with an alpha-gal allergy.
 There is no cure.
 It will be important to check ingredients of foods that may contain meat-based ingredients to avoid them.
 In case of accidental ingestion, we will prescribe an epinephrine auto-injector to use if the patient develops symptoms of anaphylaxis.

 Is it a lifelong allergy?

-While there is not option to treat this allergy with immunotherapy to desensitize patients to the allergy, it may go way the patient avoids red meat.
+While there is not option to treat this allergy with immunotherapy, it may go away if the patient avoids red meat.
 Our physicians can monitor the IgE blood test levels and help patients determine if it is possible to reintroduce red meat safely.
-However, many patients live this this allergy for years.
+However, many patients live with this allergy for years.

 How can I prevent developing an alpha-gal allergy?

 The main way to prevent this allergy is avoid tick bites.
 The CDC recommends using insect repellant, as well as wearing long sleeves and pants while outdoors in bushy or wooded areas.
 After returning indoors, it is important to check clothing and body for ticks.
 In this region, tick season often begins in March/April and lasts until temperatures drop below freezing.

 If you are experiencing any of the symptoms above and have been bitten by a tick then it may be time to see an allergist.
 Visit our locations page to find an office near you.